 Similar tenant protections may also apply to properties with 4 or fewer units (for example: a single-family home, duplex, triplex, etc.) financed with a Freddie Mac single family loan.

 Separately, Freddie Mac also established a forbearance plan for multifamily borrowers that includes additional protections for renters in properties with a forbearance agreement.
 To determine if you may be eligible for these protections, first check our lookup tool to determine whether you are in a property with a loan purchased by Freddie Mac.
 If so, please check with your property management office or landlord to determine whether the additional protections apply to your property.

-Rent payments are still due during any temporary moratorium on eviction filings.
-If you are experiencing financial difficulty, reach out to your landlord or property manager to discuss your situation.
+It is important to remember that rent payments are still due despite any temporary moratorium on eviction filings.
+This means that if you are unable to pay rent during the moratorium, you will need to work with your landlord to establish a repayment plan for unpaid rent.
+If you are continuing to experience financial difficulty, reach out to your landlord or property manager to discuss your situation.

 If you are struggling to pay your rent, you can also contact the Freddie Mac Renter Helpline at 800-404-3097.
 HUD-certified housing counselors can provide you free assistance with:

 Aside from the provisions described above, some state and local governments have implemented eviction moratoriums or other protections that may apply to you, as has the CDC.